 This Compensation Disclosure covers how Orion Financial Services LLC receives compensation for products and services rendered.

-We recognize the important role we play to individuals, business owners, and managers and as a result of our efforts we receive compensation a variety of ways.
+We recognize the important role we play to individuals, business owners, and managers, and as a result of our efforts, we receive compensation in a variety of ways.